Comensi/comensi-atlas/src/pages/index.md

 image: /img/comensiatlas.png
 heading: The COMENSI Method
 subheading: A platform for neighbourhood atlases
+description: >-
+  The COMENSI toolkit is a collection of tools, methods and practices specifically designed and selected to improve the engagement of urban communities.
+It is written to support adult education providers, public administrators, community managers and every professional interested in activating participatory processes of community engagement in challenging urban settings.

+  This platform aims to extend the COMENSI method with practical digital tools for collecting and exploring information about neighbourhoods and places.

 mainpitch:
   title: The map becomes the the territory
   description: >